digital-asset/daml-dit-arcade-index/README.md

 ## Release

 Once you've built a DIT file, you'll want to publish it by uploading it to the GitHub Releases page of your project's repository.
-This can be done in any manner convenient to you, either manually or through a CI process.
+This can be done through ddit, with the `ddit release` command.

-Don't forget to include the built DIT as a binary file with the Release.

 ## List